- What we do

 - Who we are

 - Finding help

 The length of the EU’s external border between Bosnia-Herzegovina and Croatia is 923 kilometres.
 It is strictly guarded, with a restrictive migration policy.
 As a result, people making their way on land to seek protection in Western Europe often find themselves trapped in Bosnia-Herzegovina.
 In 2020 alone, the Bosnian authorities have registered more than 12 000 new arrivals.
 Currently, around 6000 asylum seekers and refugees are accommodated in reception centres and other formal shelters.
 In addition, about 4000 people are estimated to be living in illegally occupied dwellings, camping in the open or travelling through the country.

 They often live in wretched conditions.
-Many camps and centres are overcrowded, the shelters don’t provide enough protection against the cold or heat, the hygiene situation is catastrophic.
+Many camps and centres are overcrowded, the shelters don’t provide enough protection against the cold or heat, the hygiene situation is bad.
 Large quantities of food and basic essentials are needed, the medical services are overwhelmed by the number of patients.
 Jointly with the EU, the UN and various NGOs, the local authorities are trying to cope with the situation.